cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

 ## Log into your CloudBees CD/RO demo environment <a name="cdro-gke-example-demo-login"/>

 Once CloudBees CD/RO is installed in your GKE cluster, you can access it via the instance URL using [supported browsers](https://docs.cloudbees.com/docs/cloudbees-common/latest/supported-platforms/cloudbees-ci-cloud#browsers).

+>**NOTE**
+>
+>The following commands use variable configured in [Configure environment variables](#cdro-gke-example-demo-config-env-vars).
+Ensure you have configured these variables before continuing.

 1. To get the CloudBees CD/RO instance URL, run:
     ```bash